RasaHQ/rasa/docs/docs/reference/rasa/utils/endpoints.md

                          endpoint_type: Text) -> Optional["EndpointConfig"]
 ```

-Read an endpoint configuration file from disk and extract one.
+Read an endpoint configuration file from disk and extract one config.

-config.

 #### concat\_url